open-telemetry/opentelemetry-collector-contrib/receiver/sqlserverreceiver/documentation.md

 Average wait time for all lock requests that had to wait.

+This metric is only available when running on Windows.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |
 | ms | Gauge | Double |